maorshechter/atm/readme.md

   }
 }

-improvement
-instead of working with weak type dict i could serialized/deserialize the file data into DAO (python data class) user loginDetails accounts this requires implementing the logic in atm handler and changing the atm class to work with these classes

 considerations:
 i didnt want to make one big flat table because it is kind of unefficient and when a change happens it requires